-Fixed pay may include salary, role-based allowances, cash in lieu of pension and other cash allowances.
+Fixed pay may include salary, cash in lieu of pension and other cash allowances.
 Elements of fixed pay reflect an individual's position, role, skills, competencies, capabilities, and experience.
 Levels of fixed pay are determined at a level that ensures the CAEU can operate a fully flexible approach to variable remuneration.
 Variable remuneration is paid in cash and unvested instruments linked to the performance of the funds managed by the Citadel Group.
-Further information is included in Appendix A to this report.
+Further information is included in Appendix A to this report, available on request via eu regreporting@citadel.com.